LIUHankai/mmWaveMatlab-Demo/README.md

 Provide various human sensing functions.

 ### Multi-person Tracking
 A multi-person tracking solution with full process optimization involving detection enhancement, interference suppression, continuity maintenance, and trajectory correction.
-It can be used in conjunction with IMUs to identify users.
+It can be used in conjunction with IMUs to identify users [1].

 ### Respiration Monitoring
 Perform respiration monitoring on static targets.
 Support simultaneous observation of multiple targets through range/RA extraction.

+---

+## Our Research
+Welcome to our research on mmWave radar, and feel free to contact us.

+[1]   (Multi-person tracking and identification)
+[2]   (Behavior privacy protection)
+[3]   (Sleep posture recognition)
+[4]   (Vibration monitoring)